-In November 1967, the countries of the European Free Trade Association (EFTA) $\underline{1}/$ reported on measures that they had undertaken, after reporting at the 23d Session of the Contracting Parties, to implement the Stockholm Convention. $\underline{2}/$ They reported that the principal objective of the EFTA continued to be the creation of a large European market and the expansion of world trade. $\underline{3}/$ In pursuit of these objectives, the member countries had participated actively in, and contributed to the successful conclusion of, the Kennedy Round of tariff negotiations.
+In November 1967, the countries of the European Free Trade Association (EFTA) 1/ reported on measures that they had undertaken, after reporting at the 23d Session of the Contracting Parties, to implement the Stockholm Convention.
+2/ They reported that the principal objective of the EFTA continued to be the creation of a large European market and the expansion of world trade.
+3/ In pursuit of these objectives, the member countries had participated actively in, and

 1/ Austria, Denmark, Norway, Portugal, Switzerland, Sweden, and the United Kingdom.
 Finland became an associate member in 1961.

 2/ See Operation of the Trade Agreements Program, 18th report (processed), pp. 72-75; also 17th report, pp. 34-35; 16th report, p.
 15; 15th report, p.
 29.